btwiusegentoo/nixconfig/README.md

 -   Apple emoji
 -   Apple SF fonts installed
 -   Some packages from unstable while running stable branch
--   It assumes you are using 1080p and scales to WQHD.
+-   It assumes you are using 1080p and scales DVI-D-0 to WQHD.
 You will want to disable if you are using other resolution.
-You can find in home.nix (xsession.profileExtra) If you will change resolution, I think you will also want to change font sizes.
+You can find in home.nix(xsession.profileExtra) If you will change resolution, I think you will also want to change font sizes.